ycui1-mda/abstcal/README.md

 tlfb_data.impute_data(biochemical_data=biochemical_data)
 ```

-### Calculate Retention Rate
+### II.
+Calculate Retention Rates
 You can also calculate the retention rate with the visit data with a simple function call, as shown below.
+If a filepath is specified, it will write to a file.
 ```
+# Just show the retention rates results
 visit_data.get_retention_rates()

+# Write the retention rates to an external file
+visit_data.get_retention_rates('retention_rates.csv')
 ```

-### Calculate Abstinence Rates
+### III.
+Calculate Abstinence Rates
 You can calculate the computed abstinence by providing the list of pandas DataFrame objects.
 ```
 # Calculate abstinence by various definitions